 The "Church in the Desert," the few descendants of the ancient Christians that still lingered in France in the eighteenth century, hiding away in the mountains of the south, still cherished the faith of their fathers.
-As they ventured to meet by night on mountainside or lonely moor, they were chased by dragoons and dragged away to lifelong slavery in the galleys.
-The purest, the most refined, and the most intelligent of the French were chained, in horrible torture, amidst robbers and assassins.
-(See Wylie, b.
-22, ch.
-6.)
+As they ventured to meet by night on mountain-side or lonely moor, they were chased by dragoons, and dragged away to life-long slavery in the galleys.
+"The purest, the most refined, and the most intelligent of the French, were chained, in horrible torture, amidst robbers and assassins."
 Others, more mercifully dealt with, were shot down in cold blood, as, unarmed and helpless, they fell upon their knees in prayer.
 Hundreds of aged men, defenseless women, and innocent children were left dead upon the earth at their place of meeting.
-In traversing the mountainside or the forest, where they had been accustomed to assemble, it was not unusual to find "at every four paces, dead bodies dotting the sward, and corpses hanging suspended from the trees."
-Their country, laid waste with the sword, the ax, the fagot, "was converted into one vast, gloomy wilderness."
-"These atrocities were enacted ... in no dark age, but in the brilliant era of Louis XIV.
-Science was then cultivated, letters flourished, the divines of the court and of the capital were learned and eloquent men, and greatly affected the graces of meekness and charity."-Ibid., b.
-22, ch.
-7.
+In traversing the mountain-side or the forest, where they had been accustomed to assemble, it was not unusual to find "at every four paces dead bodies dotting the sward, and corpses hanging suspended from the trees."
+Their country, "laid waste with the sword, the ax, the fagot, was converted into a vast, gloomy wilderness."
+These atrocities were not committed during the Dark Ages, but in that brilliant era "when science was cultivated, and letters flourished; when the divines of the court and the capital were learned and eloquent men, who greatly affected the graces of meekness and charity."

 But blackest in the black catalogue of crime, most horrible among the fiendish deeds of all the dreadful centuries, was the St. Bartholomew Massacre.
 The world still recalls with shuddering horror the scenes of that most cowardly and cruel onslaught.
 The king of France, urged on by Romish priests and prelates, lent his sanction to the dreadful work.
-A bell, tolling at dead of night, was a signal for the slaughter.
-Protestants by thousands, sleeping quietly in their homes, trusting to the plighted honor of their king, were dragged forth without a warning and murdered in cold blood.
+The great bell of the palace, tolling at dead of night, was a signal for the slaughter.
+Protestants by thousands, sleeping quietly in their homes, trusting to the plighted honor of their king, were dragged forth without a warning, and murdered in cold blood.

-As Christ was the invisible leader of His people from Egyptian bondage, so was Satan the unseen leader of his subjects in this horrible work of multiplying martyrs.
+Satan, in the person of the Roman zealots, led the van.
+As Christ was the invisible leader of his people from Egyptian bondage, so was Satan the unseen leader of his subjects in this horrible work of multiplying martyrs.
 For seven days the massacre was continued in Paris, the first three with inconceivable fury.
-And it was not confined to the city itself, but by special order of the king was extended to all the provinces and towns where Protestants were found.
+And it was not confined to the city itself, but by special order of the king extended to all provinces and towns where Protestants were found.
 Neither age nor sex was respected.
 Neither the innocent babe nor the man of gray hairs was spared.
 Noble and peasant, old and young, mother and child, were cut down together.
 Throughout France the butchery continued for two months.
 Seventy thousand of the very flower of the nation perished.